ViniciusBG/docker_python_env/README.md

 # Docker for Python development

-Since I've started dealing with Docker, I have never used python virtual or conda envs anymore.
+Since I've started dealing with Docker, I have never used python virtual envs or conda envs dicretly on my OS anymore.
 I've really liked it.

 This repo brings a base image for python development with a Dockerfile and a docker-compose.yaml to create an isolated python env.